AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/additionalResources/interviewChallenges.md

 - [ ] **Prompt 2: float precision** *What will be the output of this code? `console.log(0.1 + 0.2 == 0.3);`*

+Requirement: What's the Big O of your algorithm?

 ### Class 8

   **Prompt 1: reverseArray** - *Build a function that takes in an array and returns it in reverse order.*
   **Prompt 2: duplicate** - *make this work* `duplicate([1,2,3,4,5]); // [1,2,3,4,5,1,2,3,4,5]`

+Requirement: What's the Big O of your algorithm?

 ### Class 9

   **Prompt 1: powOfTwoSumEven** - *Given an array of numbers, raise each number by the power of 2 and return the sum of all the numbers that are evenly divisible by 4, i.e.* `const myArr = [1, 5, 10, 4, 2] // => 120`